Dolly Dots

-Dolly Dots are a popular Dutch girl band in the 1980s.
-With their style of upbeat dance/pop, they scored many hits throughout Europe.
+Dolly Dots are a Dutch pop girl band that formed in 1979.
+With their style of upbeat dance and pop, they scored many hits throughout Europe.
 The sextet consisted of Angela Groothuizen, Angéla Kramers, Anita Heilker, Esther Oosterbeek, Patty Zomer and Ria Brieffies.

 Biography

 The Dolly Dots had many hits between 1979 and 1988.
 They were most successful in the Netherlands, but they also scored hits in the rest of Europe.
-Additionally, their single "Radio" was a big hit in Japan.
+Additionally, their single "Radio" was a big hit in Japan; it was featured in the educational documentary, "Germans and Their Cars".
 "P.S." was a Top 50 Billboard Hot Dance Club Play hit in 1981.
 They also enjoyed hits in Turkey, Lebanon, Iceland, and toured through Egypt.

 Although the band were never successful in the United Kingdom, they did feature on the 23 June 1983 edition of Top of the Pops when they were interviewed by DJ John Peel whilst on location in Amsterdam.

 At the peak of their success in 1984, the Dolly Dots had their own TV series, Barbie Dolls, Wallpaper, and a #1 hit, "Love Me Just a Little Bit More (Totally Hooked on You)".
 At the end of the following year, Anita Heilker left the group to have a daughter.
 She later became the Dutch voice of Donald Duck.
 The rest of the band continued as a five-piece.

 Heilker had already launched her own career.
 In 1986, she released four solo singles ("You've Got Me Keyed Up", "Into the Night", "Dancing on the Moon" and "Don't Treat Me Like This"), as well as a solo album (The Girl in Black).

 Since the TV series' success in 1984, there had been plans to record a Hollywood film.
-In the summer of 1986, the five remaining Dolly Dots finally went to the US to work with an unfinished script and made a movie called Dutch Treat, which was released later that year.
+In the summer of 1986, the five remaining Dolly Dots finally went to the United States to work with an unfinished script and made a movie called Dutch Treat, which was released later that year.
 The movie (starring Lorin Dreyfuss and David Landsberg) and its soundtrack were modest successes in The Netherlands but were not released in the US due to poor reviews.
 The group broke up in 1988.
 Their last single was an attempt to break into the UK market.
 The Dolly Dots teamed up with hit producers Stock Aitken Waterman and released the song "What a Night".
 It reached number 18 in the Dutch charts, but was not successful in the UK.

 On 2 October 1988, the Dolly Dots played a farewell show at the Amsterdam Escape.
 After more than 9 years, they felt the time was right to go their separate ways.

 In 2016, the Dolly Dots returned for a special medley performance live on stage.

 In 2021, the group revealed a brand new tour with dates across the Netherlands, however these had to be rescheduled due to the then Covid-19 pandemic.